Market alert: Time to practice risk aversion

 Imports of foreign salmon have been halted.
 Over the weekend, Chinese authorities also banned imports of poultry from US and British suppliers, and pork from a German processor, citing clusters of infections among workers in the plants of the three companies.
-In addition, a Beijing snacks factory of Pepsico was ordered closed after eight new cases were found there.
+In addition, a Beijing snacks factory of Pepsico was closed after eight new cases were found there.

 Do Shanghai residents have reason to worry about their city’s food supplies?
 Authorities are taking no chances.